.fi domains, Random bug, Right or Wrong, Unique tracking, Networking (4G, Fiber), Cool vs Probable

 - Other funny discussions where things are being taken out of concept.
 We market this as something, but technically it's not that, it's something totally different.
 I can't go into the details.
 But at one point telcos in Finland marketed 3G-DC as 4G.
 Which was just utterly stupid bs marketing.
 That happens all the time, and I'm sure politics is absolutely full of that stuff.
 We want to make this generic implementation, but with a twist.
 We don't use anything form that generic implementation and provide a vendor locking as a bonus.
 But let's market it as this generic global standard, or something like that.

 - It's also funny how organizations always tend to accuse external entities before going through self-check.
 Even if the case is such that it wouldn't make any logical sense for anyone outside doing that.
-Based on this, I assume it was an illegal covert operation by CIA to break-in (without leaving any sign of break-in of course) and steal an apple from my kitchen desk.
-That's the most probable cause why it's not there.
+Based on this, I assume it was an illegal covert operation by some agency to break-in (without leaving any sign of break-in of course) and steal an apple from my kitchen desk.
+Is that's the most probable cause why it's not there?
 Of course they had technology and skills to circumvent the home security system.
-They probably entered through wall not to set off door detectors an then used invisibility clock which prevented the microwave, visible range and infrared detectors from going off etc. (lol, really).
+They probably entered through wall not to set off door detectors an then used invisibility clock which prevented the microwave, visible range and infrared detectors from going off etc. Lol, really?).
 But it's possible, isn't it?
 Maybe I should add ultrasonic sensors too? - Or maybe I just moved or ate the apple and didn't remember that?
 But that doesn't sound nearly as cool, so I don't think so. - In this case, the accusations made towards our organization were just as ridiculous, but unfortunately I can't reveal any of those.